 All the key personnel documents are stored centrally in a digital personnel file.
 You can find all the associated information, including documents, in just a few clicks, and the employees in the company can also access personnel information that has been approved for them.

 You can link the software for the digital personnel files to any ERP system with ease.
-The digital personnel file for SAP HCM from EASY SOFTWARE is seamlessly integrated in your SAP system, for instance, and is based on SAP technology – complicated training isn’t required to work with the digital personnel file.
+The digital personnel file for SAP from easy is seamlessly integrated in your SAP system, for instance, and is based on SAP technology – complicated training isn’t required to work with the digital personnel file.

 Whether you use SAP as the leading HR system in your company or you use other ERP systems, in our experience, the topic of process digitalization often remains neglected.
 This is also an area in which you can generate genuine added value for your personnel management.
 Digitalization is making processes much easier to understand and more transparent for everyone.
 With standardized tasks, a software program ensures a lower susceptibility to errors and accelerates the interaction.